makerdao/community/governance/polls/Ratification Poll - Governance Communications Core Unit, COM-001, Mandate Refresh (MIP39c2-SP30) - April 11, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*The Governance Communications Core Unit performs a set of programs that focus on MakerDAO’s informational accessibility, stakeholder coordination, and communication practices as a decentralized and public organization.
+*MIP39c2-SP30 updates the mandate for Core Unit COM-001.
+The Governance Communications Core Unit performs a set of programs that focus on MakerDAO's informational accessibility, stakeholder coordination, and communication practices as a decentralized and public organization.*

-Vision
+*Vision*

-A healthy communication and information infrastructure:
+*A healthy communication and information infrastructure:*

-Makes consistent, comprehensive, and accurate information accessible.
+*Makes consistent, comprehensive, and accurate information accessible.
 Has well-managed public communication venues.
 Engages with stakeholders to improve its coordination & output.
 Advocates for, facilitates, and promotes beneficial organizational communication practices.